Types of Capacity Planning & How It Keeps Your Products Stocked and Customers Happy

 ☑ Facilitates risk management

-At its core, capacity planning is a roadmap for your business.
+At its core, effective capacity planning is a roadmap for your business.
 Both short- and long-term capacity planning help businesses understand their strengths, weaknesses, and limitations.
 You’ll be able to make informed decisions about how fast you should scale your business, when is the best time to launch a new product, and when you need to hire new employees.

 Capacity planning will better prepare you to overcome obstacles, too.
 No matter how much planning you do, you’ll still need to be able to respond quickly when unexpected challenges arise.
 If your supplier suddenly goes out of business or three of your 10 drivers come down with the flu, you’ll need to have high-level plans in place to use as a guide, so you can make smart adjustments quickly.